iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 ### Diversification

-The overaching theme of what I preceive as an issue for the PSF right now is diversification, both in the context of representation of who we are, and also in the context of financial support.
+The overarching theme of what I perceive as an issue for the PSF right now is diversification, both in the context of representation of who we are, and also in the context of financial support.
 In my view, these are inter-connected.